nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Extensions:
 - **2a.** The entered sorting parameter is invalid (e.g., `ascending` instead of `asc`).
-    - **2a1.** The system displays an error message: "Error: Invalid sorting order.
-Use 'asc' for ascending or 'desc' for descending."
+    - **2a1.** The system displays an error message: `Invalid sorting order.
+Use 'asc' for ascending or 'desc' for descending.`
     - **2a2.** The Salesperson corrects the sorting parameter and reissues the command.
     - **Use case resumes from Step 2.**

 - **2b.** The Salesperson forgets to specify the sorting order.
-    - **2b1.** The system displays an error message: "Error: No sorting order provided.
-Please specify 'asc' or 'desc'."
+    - **2b1.** The system displays an error message: `Error: No sorting order provided.
+Please specify 'asc' or 'desc'.`
     - **2b2.** The Salesperson adds the correct sorting order and reissues the command.
     - **Use case resumes from Step 2.**